11 Days Historical Vacation in Egypt

 Market in Khan El Khalili

-The finest place to see before leaving Egypt is Khan El-Khalili, which is the country’s biggest and most exceptional retail complex.
+The finest place to see before leaving Egypt is Khan El-Khalili.
+Which is the country’s biggest and most exceptional retail complex.

 Day 11: Return home safely after your vacation in Egypt.